Legal updates

 Clause 8.9 of the JCT Design and Build Contract 2016 outlines how a contractor can terminate a contract for employer defaults, including for non-payment.
 This involves issuing a Default Notice, allowing 28 days for the default to be remedied, then issuing a further notice to terminate if the breach is not remedied.
 Clause 8.9.4 goes on to allow termination for repeated breaches.

 The Supreme Court reinstated the early Technology and Construction Court (TCC) ruling that the right to terminate for a repeated breach depends on the contractor having the right to issue a further notice (i.e. if the breach exceeded 28 days).
 If the original breach (the subject of the Default Notice) was remedied, this right never arose.
-Regarding the original Court of Appeal ruling, Lord Reed said that allowing a contractor to terminate because they received two separate late payments, by a single day each, would be like using 'a sledgehammer to crack a nut'.
+Regarding the Court of Appeal ruling, Lord Reed said that allowing a contractor to terminate because it received two separate late payments, which were each overdue by a day only, would be like using ‘a sledgehammer to crack a nut’.

 How could it impact your business?

-Unlike after the Court of Appeal ruling, employers no longer need to rush to amend standard JCT contracts to avoid such a termination risk as the Court of Appeal's ruling allowed.
-However, it is likely that there will need to be a thorough review when the next edition of the JCT is produced - and both employers and contractors should be aware of what may be crucial changes.
+It is likely that there will need to be a thorough review when the next edition of the JCT contract is produced – and both employers and contractors should familiarise themselves with what may be crucial changes.

-Employers can breathe a bit easier in the sense of avoiding being penalised where they feel they remedied a breach.
-However, for contractors, it is important to be aware that this ruling could essentially allow employers to consistently continue to pay late, so long as they remedy a breach within the 28 days allowed by the Default Notice.
+Employers can breathe a bit easier about being penalised where they have remedied a breach for late payment.
+However, for contractors, it is important to be aware that this ruling could essentially allow employers to continue to pay late on a consistent basis, so long as they remedy a breach within the 28 days allowed by the Default Notice.
 If an employer pays late again, an earlier default cannot be relied upon unless it previously matured into a termination right.
 This therefore limits a contractor’s ability to rely further on clause 8.9.4.

 What steps should you take?

-Contractors should be mindful of the need to amend their JCT contracts to ensure they still have the termination rights they need to rely on in such scenarios as late payment breaches.
+Contractors should be mindful of the need to amend their JCT contracts to ensure they still have the termination rights they may need to rely on in such scenarios as persistent late payment.

-As is always the case, employers should continue to ensure they are aware of the JCT payment mechanisms, and have in place an organised and diligent payment system - regardless of the Supreme Court reducing this termination risk.
+As is always the case, employers should continue to ensure they are aware of the JCT contract payment mechanisms and have in place an organised and diligent payment system – regardless of the Supreme Court reducing this termination risk.

-For all parties, this should be seen as a commercially beneficial decision, allowing clearer understanding and application of termination mechanisms under the JCT.
+For all parties, this should be seen as a commercially beneficial decision, allowing clearer understanding and application of termination mechanisms under the JCT contract.

-Since November 2025, Companies House made identity verification a compulsory part of incorporation and appointments for new directors and PSCs, and began the 12-month transition phase to require more than 7 million existing directors and PSCs to verify their identities.
-Companies may have noticed when filing their latest confirmation statement that the identity verification will happen as part of their annual filing.
+In November 2025, identity verification became a compulsory part of incorporation and appointments of new directors and PSCs, marking the beginning of a12-month transition phase requiring more than seven million existing directors and PSCs to verify their identities as part of the annual filing of the company’s confirmation statement.

 How could it impact your business?